pmanningMN/EcologyDataProject_GarlicMustard/DataCompilation/GMTransectCompile.md

 ``` r
 write.csv(IndivTransectdf, file = "GMoutputIndivTransects.csv")
 ```
+###Calculating the summary of a square of transects.

 Now we want to find the spatial representation of the data in terms of a square of area.
 This data will be easier to visualize spatially than individual transects lines.
 In this case each square will equal 3 adjacent transects. (ex.
 810,170 & 811,170 & 812,170)